 My style of cooking is simple, down home, feel good family food.
 I consider myself the Queen of Comfort Food.
 My recipes have not only a bit of Midwestern flair, but also a bit of a southern flair.
 My recipes come from a million different sources, sometimes its a family recipe, sometimes it’s something I got from a friend, sometimes I find a good pinterest recipe, I might scour my hundreds of cookbooks for something new and other times I don’t use any recipe at all, I just throw stuff together and call it a day.
-Recipes tend to take on a life of their own in my kitchen.
+Recipes tend to take on a life of their own in my kitchen despite how they were originally written.
 My goal is to provide you with easy, made from scratch recipes so you can cook at home.

-When I married my husband, I inherited 4 additional mouths to feed on a daily basis.
+In 2006 I made the transition from cooking for 3 to cooking for 7.
+That was a pretty huge change.
 My food styles changed a little in that transition as I needed to explore recipes that 5 children who had different tastes would eat.
 One child is especially picky and has been challenging since the start.
-In fact, when I met her dad, she had never before eaten a Peanut Butter & Jelly Sandwich or a Cheeseburger.
+In fact, in 2006, she had never before eaten a Peanut Butter & Jelly Sandwich or a Cheeseburger.
 She was 11 years old.
 Can you imagine?
 That changed quickly.

 I set out to make family meals that everyone loved and would keep coming back for more.
 Admittedly many of my recipes are not traditionally “healthy”.
 I cook with butter and shortening, we eat bacon often, and we have few Meatless Monday’s, know what I mean?
 But it’s always made from scratch, with mostly all natural ingredients and I try to use local when I can.